vinhltt/2.entity_framwork_core_trainning/Entity Framework Core Trainning/EN/Lessons/01-ASP NET Core and EF Core.md

 **ASP.NET Core and EF Core**

-- Section Overview
+- **Section Overview**
-    - [ASP.NET](http://asp.net/) Core for building web applications and APIs that interact with databases.
-[ASP.NET](http://asp.net/) Core is designed to work seamlessly with EF Core through mechanisms like Dependency Injection and Configuration.
+    - In this section, we will explore how ASP.NET Core and Entity Framework Core work together to build web applications and APIs that interact with databases.
+    - Main topics include:
+        - Integrating EF Core with ASP.NET Core through Dependency Injection
+        - Managing DbContext lifecycle in web applications
+        - Configuring database connections in ASP.NET Core
+        - Handling common errors when working with EF Core in ASP.NET Core
+    - The objectives of this section are to help you:
+        - Understand how ASP.NET Core and EF Core integrate with each other
+        - Learn how to configure and use DbContext in web applications
+        - Master best practices when working with EF Core in ASP.NET Core

-- How EF Core and ASP.NET Core Work
+**How EF Core and ASP.NET Core Work**

     The integration between EF Core and ASP.NET Core primarily relies on two core mechanisms of ASP.NET Core: